salernolabs/rescuegroups/doc/request/Submittedforms/readme.md

 #### ::setSubmitterPhoneCell

-Sets submitterPhoneCell field with a value of type phone.
+Sets submitterPhoneCell field with a value of type string.

-    $query->setSubmitterPhoneCell(phone);
+    $query->setSubmitterPhoneCell(string);

 #### ::setSubmitterFax

-Sets submitterFax field with a value of type phone.
+Sets submitterFax field with a value of type string.

-    $query->setSubmitterFax(phone);
+    $query->setSubmitterFax(string);

 #### ::setSubmitterEmail